Horse grooming is a staple when you own a horse or when you’re riding horses. You’re doing it all the time.

 Start from the head and work your way down along the body and legs.
 Finish off with the mane and tail.
 With the tail, do not stand directly behind your horse.
 In fact you should never be standing directly behind your horse for any length of time, especially without contact.
 Stand instead on your horse’s left side facing opposite from your horse so that your horse’s left rump side is beside you and in contact with your shoulder/side and bring your horse’s tail towards you to brush.

 A soft brush is useful for more difficult areas

-It is also what is useful to use on your horse’s head (along the nose bridge and cheeks) but be careful to avoid the end of the nose, the nostrils and the eyes as these are all very sensitive areas.
+The soft brush is what you should use on your horse’s head (along the nose bridge and cheeks) but be careful to avoid the end of the nose, the nostrils and the eyes as these are all very sensitive areas.
 Soft brushes are great for brushing out your horse’s mane and tail.

 They are not as quick as hard brushes but they are gentler and better for the health of the hair I find.

-Finally, you can use quick sweeping motions with these brushes to flick off dirt in the case of the horse’s lower legs that are too sensitive for stiff bristles.
+Finally, you can use quick sweeping motions with these brushes to flick off dirt in the case of the horse’s lower legs, which are too sensitive for stiff bristles.

 A wide toothed comb or regular brush is also good for the mane and tail